ORTWS Chapter Awards

 Les Eberhardt Student Presentation Award

-The Les Eberhardt Award is granted to an outstanding student paper presented at the Annual Meeting.
+The Les Eberhardt Award is granted to an outstanding student paper presented at the Annual Conference.
 To be considered, applicants must either be actively pursuing a degree in wildlife biology or related fields (e.g. wildlife management, ecology, natural resources, fisheries biology, entomology, forestry, soil science, etc.) OR have recently (within 1 year) received a degree in wildlife biology or a related field, and are presenting results of information obtained as a student.

 The award is in honor of Les Eberhardt, who was a renowned wildlife ecologist dedicated to studying the impacts of energy development and radio activity on wildlife throughout the United States.
 He died in an airplane crash while conducting wildlife surveys.
 Established in 1993.